automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dysalotosaurus.md

 # Dysalotosaurus
-## Description: We know a lot about this dinosaur's growth stages.
+## We know a lot about this dinosaur's growth stages.